Questions and Answers - Back to School 2020

 - It sounds like, once you register, it may be difficult to move from one option to the other.
 Once the July 21 registration is complete, will the district send out information to parents about class sizes and such and allow for a short period to reevaluate?
 We are asking parents to make a choice regarding virtual instruction or in-person classes so we can better plan for both options.
 After announcing the decision to implement an alternative schedule, the District extended the choice deadline to July 24.
 Parents may submit a change request for consideration if they wish to move from in-person classes to virtual.
 Changes will only be made if space/availability allows.
 Families who chose VIPR before the deadline will be enrolled first in VIPR and have a guaranteed spot.
 Every attempt will be made to enroll students in VIPR after the deadline if requested, but the decision will be based on availability.

 - If we choose virtual learning, will we be able to check out a Chromebook from the school?
-Yes, students in grades 1-12 could receive a Chromebook.
-Kindergartners would be issued an iPad.
+Yes, students in grades 1-12 receive a Chromebook.
+Kindergartners receive an iPad.

 - What about sports?
-Ray-Pec High School athletic teams and activity groups have begun summer workouts.
-The District will work closely with the Suburban Conference as the school year begins.
+Ray-Pec High School athletic teams and activity groups have begun fall sports seasons.
+The District will work closely with the Suburban Conference as the school year continues.
 Here is the July 15 guidance from the Missouri State High School Activities Association.

 - My child’s pediatrician will provide a note for school to exempt him/her from being sent home for symptoms as some of him/her daily symptoms due to him/her diagnoses would mean he/she could never attend.
 Is this okay?
 Any parent seeking a possible exception to protocols will need to first provide detailed medical information to the principal and school nurse.
 These decisions will be made on a case-by-case basis.